Apply Now for the 2025-2026 Program Year!

 Community Days

 HFA sets aside a regular once-per-week community day together, an opportunity to dive deeper into the program’s focus areas for growth and education, or exploring local context.
 Some community days will be all-day excursions, while others will be guided reflections onsite.
-For instance, a book club, a hike in the woods, a black history tour of Downtown Asheville, a lunch with a mentor, a day of volunteer service, or more.
+In the 2025-2026 program year, Community Days will place a heavy emphasis on service learning and Hurricane Helene recovery efforts across the region.

 Vocational Discernment